Sass tutorial for beginners

 npm install -g sass

-Then, in your working directory, you can compile your SASS files to CSS on your command line.
+Then, in your project directory, you can easily compile your SASS files into CSS by running the following command in your terminal.

 sass input.scss output.css